Does Menopause Affect Your Teeth and Gums?

 Some women choose to use hormone replacement therapy to help fight the symptoms of menopause.
 If you are really suffering from the changes in your body it’s worth having a chat to your doctor about this possibility.

-If you are concerned about your oral health while going through menopause, book an appointment with us at Dental Avenue Parramatta.
+If you are concerned about your oral health while going through menopause, book an appointment with us at Dental Clinic in Parramatta.
 We can help to make sure that your mouth remains in tip top shape both through this difficult stage and beyond.

 Also Read This: